 - 30-40% of people without Travel Academy (or similar) education fail to complete their airline's specific training program.
 Many are unprepared and sent home.
 An incredible 98% of Travel Academy alumni successfully complete their airline's training.

-- On average, 70-90% of students in our 300-Hour Expanded Course are hired even before they graduate!
+- On average, 70-90% of students in our 300-Hour Expanded Program are hired even before they graduate!

 - "On the general aviation front, the demand for products and services [such as flight attending] will continue to grow.
 With new business jets and products like light sport aircraft, we expect activity in this segment of the industry to continue to increase in the future."